felix-cormier/t2k_ml/README.md

 There is similar code that uses _doWCSim_ instead of _doSKDETSim_ but hasn't been updated in a long time.

+You can add the _--decayElectron_ flag to only keep decay electrons using a simple algorithm.
+This will save the entire time after trigger (rather than 1 microsecond), then only keep event if there is a timing peak after the 2 microsecond time stamp in time.

 #### Combine h5py files